lf-/gankra.github.io/blah/initialize-me-maybe/index.md

   |                    ^ use of possibly uninitialized `x`
 ```

-Aha, Rust statically prevents us from reading x when it could be initialized.
+Aha, Rust statically prevents us from reading x when it could be uninitialized.
 Interestingly, this *does not* mean that we must always initialize `x`.
 This program compiles:

 ```rust
 # fn some_condition() -> bool { false }